 H.1 Did you (or any household member) borrow money over the last 12 months?

-A. Yes B. No (-> go to H.2)

-H.1.1 - What was the source of credit?

-A. Informal (friends, NGOs, Cooperatives/credit group/ SHGs)
+A. Yes B.No (-> go to H.2) H.1.1 - What was the source of credit?
+A. Informal (friends, NGOs, Cooperatives/credit group/ SHGs) B. Formal(bank/micro -finance institution) H.1.2 - How much did you borrow (total last 12 months)?
+[Write the amount in the local currency] [Currency]:

-B. Formal (bank/micro-finance institution)

-Overall, do you consider that, compared to last year (ie. 12 months ago), your household has now a better access to financial services?
+H.1.3 - Have you repaid the amount borrowed?
+A. Yes B. Not yet, but soon C. No, cannot repay H.1.4 - What did you - or will you - use the money for?
+[One answer: only the main use should be reported] A. Consumption (food, clothes, ceremonies, etc.) B. Income generating activities (tools; equipment, etc.) C. Other investments (housing improvement, land acquisition; etc.) D. Education E. Health H.2 Overall, do you consider that, compared to last year (ie. 12 months ago), your household has now a better access to financial services?
+A. Yes B. No H.2.1 - Would you say this is related to any project activity?
+A. Yes B. No(->go to 1.1 )

-A. Yes

-B. No

-H.2.1 - Would you say this is related to any project activity?
-A. Yes B. No(-> go to I.1)

-I - ENTERPRISE DEVELOPMENT AND EMPLOYMENT

-1.1 Do you or any household member have a non-farm enterprise?
-[Any business or activity which is directly not related to a farm based activity for example: shops, small trading inside/ outside villages, repairing shops, small restaurants, vending, door to door selling, local haat selling, handicraft making, tailoring, solar light assembling/ repairing, electronics repairing, TV/ VDC/ Generator renting etc.] A. Yes B. No (-> go to I.2) I.1.1 - In addition to yourself, how many employees do you have?
+I - ENTERPRISE DEVELOPMENT AND EMPLOYMENT I.1 Do you or any household member have a non-farm enterprise ?
+[Any business or activity which is directly not related to a farm based activity for example: shops, small trading inside/ outside villages, repairing shops, small restaurants, vending, door to door selling, local haat selling, handicraft making, tailoring, solar light assembling/ repairing, electronics repairing, TV/ VDC/ Generator renting etc.] A. Yes B. No(-> go to I.2 ) I.1.1 - In addition to yourself, how many employees do you have?
 A. No employeeB.
 One to two employeesC.
 Three to five employeesD.
-More than five employees

-I.1.2 - Did the project help your household establish or expand your enterprise/business?

-A. Yes, establish

-B. Yes, expand

-C. No (-> go to I.2)

-I.2 Did project help you find a job or improve your employment conditions?
+More than five employees I.1.2 - Did the project help your household establish or expand your enterprise/business?
+A. Yes, establish B. Yes, expand C. No (->go to 1.2) 1.2 Did project help you find a job or improve your employment conditions?
 A. Yes B. No

-J - ACCESS TO NATURAL RESOURCES

-[Section to adapt.
-Select only the parts that are relevant for your project activities.]

-J.1 Do you have access to community fish ponds?
-A. Yes B. No (-> go to J.2)

-J.1.1 - Is this access regulated?

-A. Yes

-B. No

-J.1.2 - Has your access to the fish ponds improved since last year?
+J - ACCESS TO NATURAL RESOURCES [Section to adapt.
+Select only the parts that are relevant for your project activities.].
+J.1 Do you have access to community fish ponds ?
+A. Yes B. No(-> go to J. J.1.1 - Is this access regulated?
+A. Yes B. No J.1.2 - Has your access to the fish ponds improved since last year?
 A. Yes B. No

-J.1.3 - Do you consider that the productivity of the fish ponds has improved as compared to last year?
-A. Yes B. No (-> go to J.2)

-J.1.3.1 - If yes, was it thanks to project activities?
-A. Yes B. No

-H.2